-EAA represents approximately 4,500 City employees who are employed in every City department and Bureau and work at almost every one of the City’s hundreds of work locations.
+EAA represents approximately 4,500 City employees, who are employed in every City Department and Bureau and work at almost every one of the City’s hundreds of work locations.
 Our members are involved in every aspect of service to the citizens of this great city.
-EAA hires only the most-qualified and dedicated individuals for its professional staff.
+EAA hires only the most qualified and the most dedicated individuals for its professional staff.
 This provides the maximum benefit for members and engenders respect from their counterparts at the City.
-EAA utilizes the same care in its selection of outside assistance, employing the finest labor legal counsel in southern California and using only union shops for its printing and consulting needs.
+EAA utilizes the same care in its selection of outside assistance, employing the finest labor legal counsel in Southern California and using only union shops for its printing and consulting needs.

 The level of salary, benefits, and job protection currently enjoyed by City employees is a direct result of EAA’s bargaining for those salaries and benefits.
 EAA has returned from the bargaining table with respectable wages, quality medical and retirement benefits, and excellent protection of its members’ jobs.
 In recent years, EAA has stepped to the forefront in demanding fair treatment for all and in addressing the disparity in wages and benefits between the DWP and other City departments.

 In recent years, EAA has renewed its dedication to the larger labor community.
 Recognizing that cooperation between unions is ever more important in this era of widespread attacks on union workers in general and civil servants in particular, EAA affiliated with IUPA and was known as Local 8000 until 2010.
-EAA actively joins with its fellow unions in the Los Angeles-Long Beach Harbor Coalition, the Jewish Labor Committee and the Harry Bridges Institute.
+To this day, EAA still actively joins with its fellow unions in the Los Angeles-Long Beach Harbor Coalition, the Jewish Labor Committee, and the Harry Bridges Institute.